 Improving distribution productivity is not the only way in which significant cost savings can be made.
 Managing your energy use within the facility is key to making the most out of the tools at your disposal.
 It is not necessarily a subject that gets people fired up, but given how much finance is spent on heating, lighting and powering operations, its importance is too often overlooked.

 The Carbon Trust conducted a survey last year and found that half of the 1,000 SMEs questioned were concerned about the cost of their energy bills.
 The organisation believe that savings up to 20-30% can be found through the implementation of energy efficient measures and the simple changing of routines.
 Below are some of the ways in which you can begin to lower the costs within your distribution centre.

 Keeping the warehouse fully lit enhances safety and provides a better working environment for those who work within it.
 Naturally, this will mean a lot of lights, which in turn requires a lot of energy expenditure.
 LED lights are the best alternative to help reduce energy bills and they can also last up to 50% longer than traditional bulbs.
+LED lights can reduce your lighting costs by up to 80%.
 As a recyclable material they allow you to play your part in contributing to a sustainable environment.
-They also emit far less heat, which helps to reduce temperature levels during the summer and in-turn lowers the use of air conditioning, cutting costs even further.

-There are two ways in which doors impact on energy efficiency; their age and condition and by being left open throughout the day.
+There are two ways in which doors impact on energy efficiency.
+Their age and condition and by being left open throughout the day.
 When left open, heat is lost and heaters and/or cooling systems have to work harder to balance out the change in temperature.
 Older warehouse doors can sometimes be unreliable and slower to close, which is why the easier option is to leave them open.
-Ensuring there are no gaps or cracks is equally important, as is checking they are fully insulated to help maintain optimal temperature in the space.
+Ensuring there are no gaps or cracks is equally important.
+Also checking they are fully insulated to help maintain optimal temperature in the space.

 Making full use of space